BT-Radio-Advanced-Visual-Orchestration/mobile/README.md

 ## License

-This project is part of the B.R.A.V.O IoT system.
+This project is part of the B.R.A.V.O.
+IoT system.
 Please refer to the main repository for licensing information.

 ## Contributing